-Karina Milchman, AICP, joined MAPC in 2014 and now serves as Chief Housing Planner and a member of the Land Use Department.
-She works to achieve the housing goals of affordability and regional equity set forth in MAPC’s MetroFuture plan by providing direct housing and planning technical assistance to municipalities and contributing expertise to inform the agency’s legislative priorities at the state and federal level.
-Ms. Milchman works closely with towns and cities to design Housing Production Plans, town center plans, and eTOD plans; conduct market analyses; investigate local housing concerns; and develop implementable strategies to realize their smart growth objectives.
-Her interests and expertise include issues of neighborhood change, barriers to affordability and housing production, and retrofitting suburbia.
+Karina Oliver-Milchman, AICP, joined MAPC in 2014.
+She works in the Land Use Department as Chief of Housing and Neighborhood Development, managing the Housing Division.
+Ms. Oliver-Milchman’s efforts focus on expanding and diversifying the region’s housing supply to advance local goals and the regional equity priorities set forth in MAPC’s MetroFuture plan.
+This includes providing direct housing and planning technical assistance to municipalities and contributing expertise to inform the agency’s legislative priorities at the state and federal levels.
+Ms. Oliver-Milchman works closely with towns and cities to design Housing Production Plans, town center plans, and eTOD plans; conduct market analyses; investigate local housing concerns; and develop implementable strategies to realize their smart growth objectives.
+Her areas of expertise are issues of neighborhood change, barriers to affordability and housing production, and retrofitting suburbia.

 Areas of Expertise: Affordable housing, middle-income housing, land use and zoning, eTOD, neighborhood change and gentrification, urban design, project management